Percona-Lab/mongoDB-workload-generator/README.md

   - You have the ability to create your own queries, enabling the workload to run exactly the same queries as your application.
 In order to do this you just need to create your own JSON query definition files and add them to the `queries` folder.

-  - The tool comes with 2 query definition files that can be used when the configuration `--custom_queries` is provided.
+  - The tool comes with 2 sample query definition files that can be used when the configuration `--custom_queries` is provided.
 If you provide this option alone (without specifying a file name or path), the tool will automatically randomly generate queries based on all query definition files present in the `queries` folder.

   - The query definition files are in JSON format and 2 examples have been provided, so you can build your own custom queries to match your specific use case (make sure you follow the same syntax as provided in the examples).